songyichao/resowolf/wp-content/plugins/add-to-any/README.txt

 * For all prior versions, see 1.6.12 or earlier

 == Upgrade Notice ==

+= 1.7.28 =
+New floating options!
+Hide a bar until the page is scrolled past a header.
+Hide a bar where it would overlap a footer.
+Center your floating horizontal bar, too.

+= 1.7.27 =
+New "Attach to content" option for the floating vertical bar!

 = 1.7.23 =
 If you have CSS code customizations referencing the universal button (`.addtoany_share_save`) or the standard share buttons container (`.addtoany_share_save_container`), those class names have been deprecated and will be removed in a future plugin update.
 The new class names are `.addtoany_share` and `.addtoany_content` respectively.
 Please update your custom CSS if you are referencing the deprecated class names.